MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-facebook.md

 ## Known limitations

-- Up to 10 million customer profile per export to Facebook Ads Manager.
+- Up to 10 million customer profiles per export to Facebook Ads Manager.
 - Export to Facebook Ads Manager is limited to segments.
 - Create or update custom audiences in Facebook of type *customer list* only.
 - Exporting segments with a total of 10 million profiles can take up to 90 minutes to complete.